-As an editor with Indigo Editing & Publications, she specializes in developmental editing for fiction; as an educator, she presents a variety of workshops and classes each year on fiction, nonfiction, and poetry, through institutions like the the Attic Institute, the Willamette Writers Conference, and the Walters Community Arts Center.
+As a collaborative editor with Indigo Editing & Publications, she specializes in developmental editing for fiction; as an educator, she presents a variety of workshops each year at conferences throughout the Pacific Northwest.
 She holds an MFA from Pacific University and lives in Portland, Oregon, with her husband and cat.

-When my parents divorced, my father returned to the sea, and after that, I spent the school year with my mom and my vacations with my dad, first in the Caribbean and later in South Florida.
+When my parents divorced, my father returned to the sea, and after that, I spent the school year with my mom, in the Midwest, and my vacations with my dad, first in the Caribbean and later in South Florida.

-When you are a traveler, you are a storyteller, always telling stories about the places that you’ve been, the other places that you’ve known.
+When you are a traveler, you are a storyteller, always telling stories about the places that you’ve been, the places that you’ve known.
+I am such a storyteller, as are my parents, and my Guyanese grandparents as well.
+They moved to the US in the late seventies and helped to raise me; their stories had a profound impact on my development as a writer.

-I too was a traveler, growing up, surrounded by their stories, as well as those of my Norwegian grandmother, who owned an old farmhouse full of antiques.
-The connection I had with both of my grandmothers as a child has had a profound influence on me both as a person and a writer.
+The connection I had with both of my grandmothers as a child has had a lasting influence on me both as a person and a writer.

-While I didn’t always fit in at school, I grew up in an alternative community (composed of my mother’s friends and their kids) that always made me feel at home.
-The first generation in our community consists of baby boomers who went “back to the land” in the 1970s and formed a natural foods co-op (according to some, because my mom placed an ad in Mother Earth News).
+While I didn’t always fit in at school, I never lacked for friends, because I grew up in an alternative community (composed of my mother’s friends and their kids).
+The first generation consists of baby boomers who went “back to the land” in the 1970s and formed a natural foods co-op.
 These people are like aunts and uncles to me, and the kids I grew up with are like my cousins.
 They’re the reason you’ll find all sorts of alternative communities in my stories, full of dreamers and makers and builders and wild children making forts in the woods.

 Later in life, I found other tribes—first at the Interlochen Arts Academy, where I studied creative writing, and later at Prescott College.
-Both of them are very special, very weird schools, and I’m immensely grateful to the mentors and classmates I found there (among them Jack Driscoll, K.L.
-Cook, Melanie Bishop), and Allyson Stack.
+Both of them are very special, very weird schools, and I’m grateful to the mentors I found there (among them Jack Driscoll, K.L.
+Cook, Melanie Bishop, and Allyson Stack).

-In college, I fell in love with the Arizona high country—the moods of the land, the seasons, the mountains, the history, the people—and to this day, this part of the world remains one of the strongest influences on my fiction.
+In college, I fell in love with the Arizona high country—the moods of the land, the seasons, the mountains, the history, the people—and to this day, this part of the world remains a strong influence on my fiction.
 This was also the place where, in the late nineties, I met and joined a group of circus performers, with whom I traveled the country on a gypsy school bus and saw many unlikely things.

 Naturally, the only thing I could do with any of this was to write stories.

 Currently, I make my home in Portland, Oregon–a land of dark, misty forests and ironic tattoos, a place both Gothic and campy, spooky and playful.
-I’ve found great inspiration here, as well as a passionate community of readers and writers.
+I’ve found a lot of inspiration here, as well as a passionate community of readers and writers.
 I’ve also rediscovered my love for all things weird and uncanny.